Module: ActionDispatch::Routing::Mapper::Resources

 sekret_comment PATCH/PUT /comments/:id(.:format)

-sekret_comment DELETE /comments/:id(.:format)
+sekret_comment DELETE /comments/:id(.:format):format

-: Allows you to specify the default value for optional format
+: Allows you to specify the default value for optional format segment or

-disable it by {false}.
+disable it by supplying false.

 :param

-: Allows you to override the default param name of :id
+: Allows you to override the default param name of :id in the URL.

 Examples

-# routes call {Admin::PostsController}
+# routes call Admin::PostsController

 resources :posts, module: "admin"